 Housing costs in Richmond are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Richmond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Richmond is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Richmond is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Richmond who work in office and administrative support (12.03%), sales jobs (9.65%), and maintenance occupations (8.84%).
+There are especially a lot of people living in Richmond who work in office and administrative support (12.78%), sales jobs (9.37%), and maintenance occupations (9.04%).

-Richmond is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Richmond is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The overall education level of Richmond is somewhat higher than in the average US city of 21.84%: 25.70% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Richmond who are college-educated is somewhat higher than the average US community of 21.84%: 27.26% of adults in Richmond have at least a bachelor's degree.

 The most common language spoken in Richmond is English.
 Other important languages spoken here include Spanish and Chinese.